mkitti/c-blosc2/README_CHUNK_FORMAT.rst

     :bits 2 and 3:
         Reserved for two-codes in a row.
 TODO: complete description

+    :bits 4, 5 and 6:
+        Reserved for secondary codecs.
+TODO: complete description

 If bit 4 of the `flags` header field is set, each block is stored in a single data stream::

     +=========+